- Principal Investigator:

 Are you ready to unlock your potential and plunge into the captivating world of data science?
 The Smith-Kettlewell Eye Research Institute, the University of Michigan and the University of Illinois at Urbana-Champaign are delighted to present a three-week online course dedicated to data visualization for blind individuals.
 The course is structured into four enlightening sessions, each 3 hours long, delivered online via Zoom.
 The cherry on the top?
 You’ll be learning from a blind professor who uses R for data science work!

-Funding for this Summer Research Institute is provided by the Rehabilitation Engineering Research Center (RERC) on Blindness and Low Vision at the Smith-Kettlewell Eye Research Institute from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR).
+Funding for this Smith-Kettlewell Summer Institute is provided by the Rehabilitation Engineering Research Center (RERC) on Blindness and Low Vision at the Smith-Kettlewell Eye Research Institute from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR).

 Objective